minha0817/to-do-list/README.md

 # To do list

-Simple web page to create a to-do-list.
+A simple web page to create a to-do-list.

 ## 👀 Features